H.S. SOFTBALL: Cuscia pitches, hits Foxboro to first win over Mansfield

 The Hornets settled after the first three innings and started to chip away with two runs in the fourth inning, one in the fifth and one in the seventh to bring it to a three-run game.

-Mansfield had with 10 hits with Kipp, Madeira and Jill Koppy each getting two.
+Mansfield had 10 hits, with Kipp, Madeira and Jill Koppy each getting two.
 In the pitching circle, Amanda Schwarz and Julia Kelly combined for an eight-hitter with three strikeouts and five walks.